TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Effectiveness of Test Case Generation (RQ1)

 Together, these mechanisms enable {\tool} to scale more effectively with project size, while enhancing precision and reducing erroneous generations—a key advantage over the baselines.

-\subsubsection{\bf Stratification based on code complexity}
+\subsection{Stratification based on Code Complexity}

 Sometimes, the number of lines does not reflect well the complexity of the actual execution.
 Therefore, we further evaluate TestWeaver’s effectiveness by stratifying all the functions based on their \emph{cyclomatic complexity (CC)}.
 CC quantifies the structural complexity of a program’s control flow.
 A CC value above 50 is generally considered \textit{hard and complex}, as it indicates dense branching and deeply nested logic that are challenging for both human reasoning and automated test generation.
-To assess whether {\tool} remains effective under such complexity, we divide the function into four groups with different ranges of CC values: [1--50], [50--100], [100--200], and [200--300].
+To assess whether {\tool} remains more effective than the baselines under different complexity levels, we divide the function into four groups with different ranges of CC values: [1--50], [50--100], [100--200], and [200--300].
 This stratification allows us to observe how the performance of the approaches scales with increasing code complexity.

 As seen in Table~\ref{tab:cc_stratified_coverage}, \emph{\tool consistently outperforms both \textsc{CoverUp} and \textsc{CodaMosa} across all complexity groups}.
 The performance gap becomes more pronounced as complexity increases, highlighting \tool’s robustness in handling intricate control flows.
 This improvement stems from its program slicing and execution-inlining strategies, which help the LLM focus on relevant control and data dependencies—reducing distractions and hallucinations even in complex scenarios.
 In our ablation study (Section~\ref{sec:ablation}), we will show that with our execution-inlining and closest test retrieval, {\tool} handles better with intricate code.